 In January 2013 I came back to the UK to write for Nuts magazine and later that year my book, From the Ashes: The Real Story of Cardiff City FC, the result of ten year’s work, was published by Gwasg Carreg Gwalch.
 I was laid off from Nuts (they were closing, nothing to do with the book.
-At least, I don’t think it was) but I landed a job on another magazine called Forever Sport at a different publishing company.
-A couple of years later I was headhunted by a rival publishing company and put to work on a new launch.
+At least, I don’t think it was) but landed a job on another magazine called Forever Sport at a different publishing company.
+A couple of years after joining FS I was headhunted by a rival publishing company and put to work on a new launch.
 It didn’t work out, for anyone.
 In fact, that launch was about as successful as the launch of the Space Shuttle Challenger.
-They probably cost about the same, too.
-Shortly afterwards, Forever Sport also went under to complete the circle.
+Probably cost about the same, too.
+Shortly afterwards, FS also went under to complete the circle.
 These days I write for specialist magazine titles at a company called Archant.
 And no, not THAT kind of ‘specialist.’
 I also do some editing, copywriting, ghost writing and media consultancy work when the opportunities arise.
 It isn’t easy.
 Whoever said being a professional writer is glamorous is full of shit.
 But I make it work, and it’s better than the factory.

 On the fiction front, February 2014 saw the start of a new, ahem, chapter, when I decided to ‘go indie’ and released X: A Collection of Horror, the first in a series of compilations gathering together some previously-published short stories and essays.
 A novella called Out of Time followed that September, and in February 2015 I released X2.
 A year later I released my first full-length novel, Sker House, which is a fictionalized tale set in a real location and incorporating some less attractive aspects of Welsh history.
 We all have them.
-The novellas No Man’s Land: Horror in the Trenches and Human Waste followed, as did revised versions of Apartment 14F and Dead of Night.
-My latest release is a novella called Tethered on Terror Tract Publishing and my X series is now up to number four.
+The novellas No Man’s Land: Horror in the Trenches, Human Waste and Tethered followed, as did revised versions of Apartment 14F and Dead of Night.
+My latest release is a collection of xombie-themed fiction called Back from the Dead and my X series is now up to number five.